 \section{Introduction}

 A central problem in speech processing is extracting clean speech from recordings made in noisy conditions.
 Over the past decade, this field has shifted towards neural network-based approaches.
 Most of these methods tackle noise suppression in a supervised manner: a neural network is trained to reconstruct clean speech from its noisy counterpart.
 Such supervised approaches can achieve outstanding performance on the specific tasks and conditions for which they were trained \cite{sepformer,tfgrid,flowavse,sgmse,storm,gao2021VisualVoice}.
 However, one of their key limitations is a lack of flexibility.
-When the acoustic environment changes, supervised models typically need to be retrained for the new conditions to prevent a drop in performance.
+When the acoustic environment changes, supervised models typically need to be retrained to handle the new conditions and prevent a drop in performance.

-In contrast, unsupervised speech processing follows a different strategy.
-Specifically, unsupervised generative frameworks train a prior speech model that captures the data distribution of \textit{clean} speech signals.
-This prior model then exploits its knowledge of clean speech to infer the desired speech signal from a degraded observation.
-The key advantage of this approach is that the speech model is not tied to the observation model.
-Unsupervised speech estimation is thus motivated by this flexibility.
-As it does not require training a dedicated model for each specific type of degradation, it can operate with arbitrary speech or noise models and can handle any number of speakers.
-This versatility allows a range of speech processing tasks to be addressed within a single, unified paradigm.
+In contrast, unsupervised speech processing adopts a different strategy.
+In particular, unsupervised generative frameworks train a prior speech model that captures the distribution of \textit{clean} speech signals.
+This prior is then used to infer the desired speech signal from a degraded observation.
+The key advantage of this approach is that the speech prior is decoupled from the observation model.
+Consequently, unsupervised speech estimation is motivated by its flexibility: it does not require training a dedicated model for each degradation type, can accommodate arbitrary speech and noise models, and can, in theory, handle an arbitrary number of speakers.
+This versatility enables a broad range of speech processing tasks to be addressed within a unified paradigm.